AFresnedo/man-vs-earth-vs-man/README.md

 * phaser has a drag
 * can we pass objs as parameters through states?
     * if players choose settings in menu, how do i get them to the game?
+        * a global makes the most sense atm
+* using units = game.add.group
+    * i assign particular player objects in "spawnUnits"
+    * player objects can just be a reference in a "unit" of "units"
+    * i am considering not using game.add.group for units
+        * i would have some "set phaser properties" func to set each p's unit